robchendev/FRET/README.md

 I will be further improving on F.R.E.T. if something on the guitar community server needs to be automated.

-## Contributing

-Your contributions are very welcome and appreciated.
-Following are the things you can do to contribute to this project.

-1. **Report a bug** <br>
-If you think you've encountered a bug, please inform me by creating an issue [here](https://github.com/chendumpling/F.R.E.T./issues).

-2. **Request a feature** <br>
-You can request for a feature by creating an issue [here](https://github.com/chendumpling/F.R.E.T./issues)., and if it is viable, it will be picked for development.

-3. **Create a pull request** <br>
-If you improved the bot yourself and would like to contribute to this project, I really appreciate it!

-> If you are new to open-source, make sure to check read more about it [here](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source) and learn more about creating a pull request [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github).

 ## License

 See the [LICENSE](https://github.com/chendumpling/F.R.E.T./blob/master/LICENSE) file for details.